Plain English Breakdown

 - California State Park Adventure Pass

-- Making sure everyone has a fair chance to use something, like state parks.
+- Making sure that everyone has fair chances to use the state park system without any barriers.

 Limits and Unknowns

-- The bill does not specify the financial implications or funding sources.
+- The bill does not specify how much it will cost or where the funding for these programs comes from.

 - It is unclear if all libraries in California will participate in this program.